-Eggplant funghetto is a tasty and simple side dish to prepare.
-The eggplants are cut into cubes and sautéed in a pan along with fresh tomatoes, garlic, basil, salt, and olive oil.
-The result is a flavorful and versatile dish, perfect for accompanying meat or fish main courses.
+Funghetto-style eggplants are a tasty and simple side dish to prepare.
+The eggplants are cut into cubes and sautéed in a pan together with fresh tomatoes, garlic, basil, salt and olive oil.
+The result is a flavorful and versatile dish, perfect to accompany meat or fish main courses.

-Wash the eggplants, dry them with a cloth, and without peeling them, cut them into chunks that you can place in a colander, sprinkling them with a little salt.
+Wash the eggplants, dry them with a cloth and, without peeling them, cut them into small cubes.
+Place them in a colander and sprinkle with a little salt.

-After about half an hour, you will see that the eggplants have lost some of their water; squeeze them lightly and fry them a few at a time in plenty of oil over medium heat.
+After about half an hour you will see that the eggplants have released some of their water; squeeze them lightly and fry them a few at a time in plenty of oil over medium heat.

-When they start to turn golden, lift them with a slotted spoon and place them on a plate that you have set at an angle so that the excess oil can drain downwards.
+When they begin to turn golden, lift them out with a slotted spoon and place them on a plate set at an angle so that the excess oil can drain off.

-When you have finished, remove the oil from the pan (you can use it a second time with the addition of some fresh oil), leaving a tablespoon or two, just enough to sauté the garlic.
+When you have finished, remove the oil from the pan (you can use it a second time with the addition of fresh oil), leaving one or two tablespoons, just enough to sauté the garlic.

-When the garlic begins to turn golden, add the chopped tomatoes to the pan, and after two or three minutes, add the eggplants.
+When the garlic starts to turn golden, add the chopped tomatoes to the pan and, after two or three minutes, add the eggplants.

-Salt, turn off the heat, and add a handful of chopped basil.
+Season with salt, turn off the heat and add a handful of chopped basil and a few sprigs of fresh parsley.

 Italia